 Yes, the Instagram-famous Grotto is actually inside Bruce Peninsula National Park.
 The Grotto is a cave found on the shores of Georgian Bay.
 The waters within the Grotto are so blue it is often mistaken as a Mediterranean cave instead of a Canadian treasure.

-To access the grotto, you must register online or at the Bruce Peninsula National Park.
+You must register online or at the Bruce Peninsula National Park to access the grotto.
 Registrants receive a 4-hour time slot for visiting the Grotto.
 There are a limited number of parking spots reserved for those visiting the Grotto.

 How to Get to the Grotto in Bruce Peninsula National Park